Aug 09, 2026

 FAQ

-Does drinking water really help with hunger while fasting?
+Does drinking water really help suppress hunger?

-Will taking supplements break my fast?
+Will black coffee break my fast?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.